marceloadsj/dashboard-test/README.md

 - [React Router](https://reacttraining.com/react-router) - Library responsible to structure the routing system of the SPA application in a declarative way.

+- [Socket.io](https://socket.io/) - The main library to work with websockets.
+We can send and receive realtime messages between clients and server.
+It take care of upgrading from pooling to pure websocket when available.

 - WIP...

 ##### Support Libraries: